 When winter arrives and the snow flies, everyone must use caution while driving.
 Snow causes loss of traction, which can result in disaster.
 Some cars are better in winter conditions than others; however, it must be borne in mind that no car offers exactly the same driving characteristics in snowy or icy conditions as it does in clear conditions.
 Neither all-wheel drive nor true four-wheel drive provide any advantage while in motion in slippery conditions.
 Such features provide an advantage when starting up or getting out of a stuck situation but may not provide extra traction.
 That being said, SUVs generally offer the best overall performance on snow and ice.
 Most have at least a good safety record and solid handling characteristics.
 All prices listed below are accurate as of January 2016.

-Subaru has long specialized in vehicles with all-wheel drive, and the 2016 Outback is no exception.
-The base engine for this quirky SUV is a 2.5-liter four cylinder that provides 175 horsepower and 174 pound-feet of torque.
+Subaru has long specialized in vehicles with all-wheel drive, and the iconic Outback is no exception.
+Its 2016 model The base engine for this quirky SUV is a 2.5-liter four cylinder that provides 175 horsepower and 174 pound-feet of torque.
 Together with the extra ground clearance of this Outback, this engine can get drivers out of a lot of “stuck” positions.
 The Outback even offers the AWD in reverse.

 For those wishing for more power, the Outback has a six-cylinder option available that cranks out 256 horsepower and 247 pound-feet of torque.
 This combined with a 5-star safety rating, the Outback’s above-average handling completes the package.
 The base price is $24,995.